alexewerlof/micromustache/README.md

 * are not Mustache-compatible
 * require compilation for Android and IE
+* need the variables to be accessible in the scope of the template literal

-However, since when they are natively supported by the runtime, they have a great performance and if you learn to use the native way of doing things, you don't have to learn an ever-changing library, though their functionality is more limited than MustacheJS.
+However, since when they are natively supported by the runtime, they have a great performance and if you learn to use the native way of doing things, you don't have to learn yet another library, though their functionality is more limited than MustacheJS.

+**Q. I want "INSERT SOME MUSTACHE FEATUE HERE" but it's not available in MicroMustache.
+Can I add it?**

+A. Make an issue first.
+The goal of MicroMustache is to be super tiny and while adressing the most important use-case of Mustache.
+If there's something that is terribly missing, we may add it, otherwise, you may fork it and call it something else OR use MustacheJS.